Electric vehicles are key battleground at Shanghai Auto Show

 Opposite BMW in the exhibition hall, China's BYD unveiled a series of new electric models that included a supercar from its high-end Yangwang brand.

-BYD is catching up on Tesla's primacy fast -- it almost tripled its sales to 900,000 cars last year -- and intends to develop further in Europe and North America.
+BYD is catching up on Tesla's primacy fast and intends to develop further in Europe and North America.

+Chinese media reported that the company has set its 2023 sales target at three million units.

+BYD's vice president said the company planned to export 300,000 EVs this year, compared to 50,000 the year before, state broadcaster CCTV said.

-Zeekr, a premium electric brand owned by Geely, confirmed it would enter the European market.
+Zeekr, a premium electric brand owned by Geely, confirmed on Tuesday that it would enter the European market.

 "Europe for us is a very important region," Spiros Fotinos, its Europe CEO, told AFP.
 "It's a mature yet complicated market as we prepare ourselves for global expansion... that gives us a headstart in entering other regions as well."

-This year is the first time most international executives have been at the Shanghai show, one of the industry's most important, since 2019.
+It was the first time since 2019 that most international executives came to the Shanghai show, one of the industry's most important.

 "It's amazing to be back here," Fotinos said.